telefonicaid/fiware-orion/doc/manuals/orion-api.md

 + `error` (required, string): a textual description of the error.
 + `description` (optional, string): additional information about the error.

-All NGSIv2 server implementations must use the following HTTP status codes and `error` texts described in this section.
-However, the particular text used for `description` field is an implementation specific aspect.
+Orion uses the HTTP status codes and `error` texts described in this section.
+However, the particular text used for `description` field is thought for humans and its exact wording may vary between Orion versions.

-NGSIv2 `error` reporting is as follows:
+The `error` reporting is as follows:

 + If the incoming JSON payload cannot be parsed then `ParseError` (`400`) is returned.
-+ Errors which are only caused by request itself (i.e. they do not depend on the NGSIv2 server status), either in the URL parameters or in the payload, results in `BadRequest`(`400`).
++ Errors which are only caused by request itself (i.e. they do not depend on the Orion status), either in the URL parameters or in the payload, results in `BadRequest`(`400`).
   + Exception: incoming JSON payload errors, which have another `error` message (see previous bullet).
 + Attempt to exceed spatial index limit results in `NoResourceAvailable` (`413`).
 See [Geospatial properties of entities](#geospatial-properties-of-entities)